-How Does TBI Happen?
+How Does Traumatic Brain Injury Happen?

-- Being struck by an object in the head,
+- Being struck by an object in the head

-How Severe is a TBI?
+How Severe Is a Traumatic Brain Injury?

 If you or someone you know has had a traumatic brain injury, they should receive immediate medical attention following the incident.
 Follow-up care may also be necessary depending upon the severity of TBI.
 To learn more about TBI and its short- and long-term effects, please visit the UPMC Center for Brain Injury website or call 1-877-AT-REHAB (28-73422).